bibeksh101/MVPPollingApplication/README.md

 # HarryPotterTriviaQuiz

-> Polls NBA  Players to pick the season MVP
+> Polls and Stores information for MVP candidates from a pool of players

 > Polling application that can import current NBA players and take their vote

-> Player Name Source: Basketball Reference
+> Personal project primarily utilizing Python, SQLite and basketball reference scraper

 ---